Common mistakes when finding a young crow:

 – Chocolate is very bad for birds

-– Avocado is deadly to many animal species including corvids
+– Avocados are deadly to many animal species including crows

 – Milk is bad for almost all birds.
 They lack the enzymes to break down milk sugar and lactose.